NativeScript/nativescript-angular-guide/src/chapters/chapter6.md

 ## Accessing native APIs

-The beauty of NativeScript is that you can write a native iOS or Android app in JavaScript, XML, and CSS without touching Swift, Objective-C, or Java, if you choose.
+The beauty of NativeScript is that you can write a native iOS or Android app in TypeScript, XML, and CSS without touching Swift, Objective-C, or Java, if you choose.
 But what if you want to present a different, more platform-specific UI to your users?
 Or if you want to access an iOS or Android API that NativeScript doesn't expose through a NativeScript module or plugin?

-NativeScript gives you the option to dig into native code as needed, and to do so without leaving JavaScript.
+NativeScript gives you the option to dig into native code as needed, and to do so without leaving TypeScript.
 To show how this works in action, let's tweak a few of the UI elements in your app using native code.

 ### Accessing iOS APIs